ahelten/dotvim/TOOLS.md

          handle SIGKILL         # Display settings for SIGKILL handle all             # Display settings for all signals

-   * To apply a thread-level command to all threads: thread apply all <command>
+   * To apply a thread-level command to all threads (optionally disable pagination): set pagination off thread apply all <command>
           -- For example:
          thread apply all bt